qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

 Under :guilabel:`Feature options`:

-* You can choose to :guilabel:`label every part of a multi-part feature` and :guilabel:`limit the number of features to be labeled`.
+* You can choose to :guilabel:`Label every part of a multi-part features` and :guilabel:`Limit number of features to be labeled to`.
 * Both line and polygon layers offer the option to set a minimum size for the features to be labeled, using :guilabel:`Suppress labeling of features smaller than`.